Article relevant to the tax year 2018/19 – What are the Property Allowable costs to reduce my tax?

 1. Put the lease car in your personal name

 2. Claim mileage for using the car.
-Mileage is an allowable expense to reduce your tax bill that will help you reduce your business / property income
+Mileage is an allowable expense to reduce the tax bill that will help you reduce your business/property income

 Travel & subsistence costs